Armenian political crisis (2020–present): Collapse of the Republic of Artsakh

-Since 2024
+Coup attempts and protests

 Protests against border demarcation in 2024 led by the Armenian Apostolic Church.

 On April 19, 2024, Pashinyan announced that he had reached an agreement with the Azerbaijani government to demarcate their border in accordance with the 1991 Alma-Alta Declaration.
 This process would entail Armenia handing over abandoned formerly ethnic-Azeri villages in the Tavush Province along the border to restore it to its condition in 1991, before the Karabakh wars; Bağanis Ayrum, Aşağı Əskipara, Xeyrimli, and Qızılhacılı.
 By 23 April 2024 protests against handing over the villages broke out, with protesters attempting to block the highway into Georgia and other highways around the capital.

 Unlike earlier protests, the Armenian Apostolic Church became heavily involved and central to the protests instead of just a periphery participant, with Pashinyan criticizing the Church becoming politically active on May 7, and by May 9 Archbishop Bagrat Galstanyan emerged as the leader of the highly organized "Tavush for the Homeland" protests.
 Galstanyan demanded Pashinyan resign, saying that it was "god's will" that he become prime minister instead, even though he legally cannot hold the office due to being a dual Canadian citizen.
 Galstanyan coordinated with the Russophile I Have Honor Alliance and Armenia Alliance, as well as the Artskah government in exile.
 The Armenian government began to crack-down and arrest protesters on charges ranging from refusing police orders, to "calling for the violent overthrow of the constitutional structure in the country" including several high-profile pro-Russian politicians.
 Various pro-Western parties and politicians directly accused the Armenian Opposition and the Armenian Apostolic Church of being financed and coordinated by the Russian government to topple Pashinyan for daring to reach a peaceful settlement with Azerbaijan.

+In May 2024, the United Platform of Democratic Forces called on the Armenian government to apply for EU and NATO membership and withdraw from CSTO and EEU membership.

 On June 8 Galstanyan called for Armenia to strengthen its ties to Russia through the CSTO and EEU, claiming that a pro-Russian alignent was Armenia's "natural place."
 In response on June 12 Pashinyan announced that his government would be withdrawing from the CSTO sometime in the near future.
 This spurred protesters to try and storm the National Assembly, but they would fail to break the police line outside throwing bricks and bottles at the police.
 On 14 June, Pashinyan accused the government of Artsakh-in-exile of encouraging Karabakh Armenian refugees to participate in antigovernment protests.
 On June 23, after weeks of diminishing turnout and increased arrests, Galstanyan announced the end of protests, stating that his movement would shift to a "new concept."